 — MSDS '20 Cohort

 MSDS students leave us poised to lead the revolution into the digital future and tackle the world’s biggest problems.

 MSDS students at the School of Data Science join us with degrees in mathematics, English, biology, statistics, nursing, journalism, public policy, computer science, astronomy, German, engineering, and more.

 And our graduates are working at organizations like Amazon, Green Bay Packers, CIA, Capital One, Google, MITRE, Morgan Stanley, NIH, McKinsey, Workday, Deloitte, Meetup, and Northrop Grumman, among many others, with titles like Machine Learning Engineer, Senior Data Analyst, Data Scientist, Deep Learning Researcher, Data Engineer, Analytics Consultant, Data Science Developer, and more.

-We are creating leaders in the cutting-edge field of data science and equipping our graduates with the technical and practical skills to transform the modern world.
+We are educating and training leaders and pioneers in the field to use data science responsibly and equipping our graduates with the technical and practical skills to build a better world.

 What does the MSDS program offer?